csc301-winter-2022/team-project-16-uoft-aerospace-team/deliverable-1/planning.md

    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+We keep track of what needs to be done with a to-do list (general, to see what classes are done/missing) and scheduled task boards (so that we see the code timeline).
+Tasks are prioritized depending on the necessity of the task.
+For example, we will divide each class in 2 parts: “main functionalities” and “details” and make sure the main functionalities of all classes are implemented (and tested) before moving to the details (optimisation of code, etc.).
+This is to ensure the validation of the MVP.
+Tasks are assigned to members depending such that the work is approximately equally spread among the team.
+We will also take into account workload of team members each week to be most efficient (this is to avoid unnecessary pressure on a team member and also waiting on this same team member to move forward).
+We use 5 states for ou work: 1.
+To be done, 2.
+In progress (API and structure done), 3.
+Main functionalities complete, 4.
+Main functionalities complete and tested, 5.
+Class complete and tested to help us track the status of our work.
+A class is considered done once state 4 is reached.

 #### Q9: What are the rules regarding how your team works?

 Describe your team's working culture.